Rémy Cointreau teams mobilize around the world

 Loyal to its values and signature – Terroir, People and Time – the Rémy Cointreau Group has been mobilizing, for several weeks now, to support health organizations in their fight against the global Coronavirus pandemic.
-Around the world, our teams are spontaneously committing to implement solidarity actions, focusing mainly on the delivery of alcohol and masks, but also by supporting their communities and populations, made fragile by the current situation, in particular our bartender colleagues.
+Around the world, our teams are spontaneously committing to implement solidarity actions, focusing mainly on the delivery of alcohol and masks, but also by supporting their communities, in particular our bartender colleagues.

 In China, the group donated 1 million yuan to the Shanghai Soong Ching Ling foundation for the purchase of protective medical equipment in February.
 This amount was supplemented, in a second step, by collecting 200,000 yuan, bringing together the donations of our Chinese collaborators and the matching amount paid by the Group.

 In France, the production sites of Cognac (Rémy Martin), Angers (Cointreau) and Triève (Distillery of the Domaine des Hautes Glaces) have commenced their donations of neutral alcohol to local health organizations, in order for them to make hand sanitizer for pharmacies, doctors and hospitals within their region.
 For it to be done, some company employees are voluntarily reconditioning the alcohol directly into useable containers before delivering them.
 They will continue these initiatives for as long as is necessary.

 In addition, Rémy Martin made a total donation of 8,000 surgical and FFP2 masks to the hospitals of Cognac and Saintes.